debops/debops/docs/meta/goals.rst

 engines to manage application instances.

 However, classical configuration management still has its place.
-In a cloud environment which primary uses containers as application delivery method, configuration management tools can be used to create these images with required configuration "baked-in" during the build process.
+In a cloud environment which primarily uses containers as application delivery method, configuration management tools can be used to create these images with required configuration "baked-in" during the build process.
 In self-hosted or on-premises environments, configuration management can be used to configure